sai9824/E-commerce_Visualization/README.md

 # E-commerce_Visualization

+E-commerce (electronic commerce) is the buying and selling of goods and services, or the transmitting of funds or data, over an electronic network, primarily the internet.
+These business transactions occur either as business-to-business (B2B), business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.

-#The Fashion Data set contains 7 Coloumns:
+                                      * The Fashion Data set contains 7 Coloumns:
-BrandName,
+                                               -------   BrandName
-Details of the Product,
+                                               -------   Details of the Product
-Sizes of the Product,
+                                               -------   Sizes of the Product
-MRP, SellPrice,
+                                               -------   MRP, SellPrice
-Category by which the product belongs.
+                                               -------   Category by which the product belongs

-#Data is cleaned in ETL tool of power bi that is power query.

-#Data insights are visualized in power bi desktop.

-#Data insights are:
+                                      * Data insights are:
-In Quantities of field page:
+                                               -------   In Quantities of field page:
-To find the Category vs Category Count
+                                               -------   To find the Category vs Category Count
-To find the Discount vs Discount Count
+                                               -------   To find the Discount vs Discount Count
-To find the Sizes Count
+                                               -------   To find the Sizes Count
-In SellPrice_Influencer page:
+                                               -------   In SellPrice_Influencer page:
-To find how the sell Price effects based on the Brand and Category.
+                                               -------   To find how the sell Price effects based on the Brand and Category.